-This beautiful lime green shadow on Emma Stone is the perfect compliment to her fair skin, as seen on the red carpet of the 56th New York Film Festival's opening night premiere of "The Favourite".
-When working with a color so bright, you don't need to add a lot of competing colors, her soft rose blush and lip color is the perfect way to tie a trendy shadow look together for the ultimate chic appeal.
+This beautiful lime green shadow on Emma Stone is the perfect complement to her fair skin, as seen on the red carpet of the 56th New York Film Festival's opening night premiere of The Favourite.
+When working with a color so bright, you don't need to add a lot of competing colors—her soft rose blush and lip color are the perfect way to tie a trendy shadow look together for the ultimate chic appeal.

 Graphic Cat Eye

 Makeup Artist Patrick Ta, whose looks have certainly dominated Instagram, created a sharp-edged winged liner with green glitter accents on Adriana Lima, putting a refreshing twist on the classic makeup look.
 The touch of green adds just the right amount of glam when you're wanting to make a statement for a special event.

 This glowing pop of green neon on Alison Brie is not lost on anyone; the bright tone is striking and memorable, which is exactly what we want our makeup to be, right?
 Kind of makes you want to immediately start buying everything in neon and go for it.
 Since the neon hue is the main focal point here, you don't have to do much else to tie this look together.